Medela breast milk storage bags come in packs of 25 or 50 bags, with transport pouch. Configuration may vary from country to country.

 How to store breast milk: A convenient, hygienic solution

 If you’re expressing your milk straight into bottles, transferring it into Medela breast milk storage bags for storage and transport makes sense.
 These stand up upright for easy handling, yet can lie flat once sealed, for storage in the fridge, plus they can be frozen, too.
 Milk storage bags also make life easier later on, when you want to defrost and warm your frozen breast milk to feed to your baby.
-If you want to express your milk directly into milk storage bags, take a look at our Pump & Save bags.

 Peace of mind on the move